Create tooltips based on report pages in Power BI Desktop

 Limitations and considerations

-In this preview version of report tooltips, there are a few limitations and considerations to keep in mind.
+There are a few limitations and considerations for tooltips to keep in mind.

-- Report tooltips are not supported when viewing reports in mobile apps or in embedded environments, including Publish to web.
+- Report tooltips are not supported when viewing reports in mobile apps.

 - Report tooltips are not supported for custom visuals.